somonox/KrunkerAPI/README.md

 package main

 import (
-    KrunkerAPI "krunker-api"
 	"log"

+	"github.com/somonox/KrunkerAPI"
 )

 func main() {
-    api, _ := KrunkerAPI.NewKrunkerAPI()
+	api, err := KrunkerAPI.NewKrunkerAPI()
-    profile, _ := api.GetProfile("a6a6")

-    log.Println(*profile)
+	if err != nil {
+		log.Fatal(err)
 	}
+	defer api.Close()

+	profile, rawData := api.GetProfile("a6a6")
+	if profile == nil {
+		log.Fatal("Failed to get profile")
+	}

+	log.Println("Profile:", *profile)
+	log.Println("Raw data:", *rawData)
+}
 ```

-# **Do not use for commercial purposes**
-This project is under development, if you see any bugs or areas that need fixing, please create an issue!
+# Disclaimer
+This project is developed purely for fun and educational purposes.

+I do not plan to maintain this project regularly.
+If you find any bugs or issues, feel free to open an issue — I’ll try to address it when I can.
+Contributions are also welcome!